top of page

 ryan davey tree.jpg

-We have worked with numerous tree companies to safely remove sections of trees that home honey bee colonies.
-Please have the tree company contact us if you would like to save the bees WHILE cutting down the tree.
-The tree company often drops the section where the bees reside, we cut our section with the hive, then they place it on a trailer and we drive away.
+The tree company drops the section where the bees reside, we cut our section with the hive then they place it on a trailer and we drive away.
 If the tree company cannot place the log on the trailer, we roll the log away from the work area and cut it open on site.
+If we have to stay on site and open the log, we charge based on location and time.
+The average cost is $150.

 If you have a tree or limb that has fallen with honey bees, please take pictures of the tree (far away and up close) and send them to our number.
-We can usually arrive within an hour.

 Who we are...